 The degree to which groundwater can buffer lake level declines is associated with the size of the groundwater catchment surrounding the lake.
 Often the lake's landscape position represents a proxy for the size of the associated groundwater catchment, whereby the area contributing groundwater to the lake is larger for lower elevation lakes relative to higher elevation lakes.
 Higher elevation (or "headwater lakes") are also more likely to represent groundwater recharge features.
 Winter et al. (2003) indicated that for lakes associated with higher permeability sediments and areas of relatively low regional topographic relief, the contributing area for groundwater input will commonly extend beyond the surface watershed.
-Numerical modelling by Pint et al. (2003) indicated that the area contributing groundwater to a lake in sandy outwash sediments was highly complex, and included groundwater originally recharged beyond the surface water divide (up to 5 km away from the lake).
+Numerical modelling by Pint et al. (2003) indicated that the area contributing groundwater originally recharged beyond the surface water divide (up to 5 km away from the lake).